What to Visit in Treviso

 You should definitely go inside – the atmosphere of Catholic churches in Italy shakes with its solemn calmness.
 That’s where it’s good to think!

 Nearby on the square stands a nice residential building, a typical house in the Renaissance style.
 If you have time – just wait and see.
-By the way, there is also a wonderful gift shop nearby.

 Houses and Bridges